kevin3010/AmazonQuestionsOnReddit/README.md

 # 🚀 Reddit FAANG Interview Questions

-A curated collection of FAANG interview questions sourced directly from Reddit, organized by company and date.
-This repository is designed to help you prepare efficiently by providing real interview questions shared by candidates.
+Aggregated questions grouped by date, sourced from Reddit posts.

-> **Disclaimer**
+> **Disclaimer** \
-> All questions are publicly available and sourced from Reddit posts.
-I do not claim ownership of this content and am not responsible for its accuracy, completeness, or any outcomes resulting from its use.
-All credit goes to the original Reddit users who shared these questions.
+> The questions presented here have been sourced from public posts on Reddit.
+I do not claim ownership of this content, nor do I assume any responsibility for its accuracy, completeness, or any implications arising from its use.
+All credit for the original questions belongs to their respective Reddit users.